Home » Blog » DIY Clove Mouthwash

 Instructions

-4. Cover the container and allow the mixture to cool.
+• Cover the container and allow the mixture to cool, about 20 minutes.

 Notes

-Note: You can also make Clove Mouthwash using Clove essential oil.
+Clove Mouthwash using Clove Oil: You can also make Clove Mouthwash using Clove essential oil.
 For this, mix 8 drops of Clove essential oil with filtered water and store in a glass jar.
 No need to boil the water because this uses clove oil rather than whole cloves.
+Shake well before each use.

 Hi, I'm Sarah.
 The voice behind Feast for a Fraction.
 I've been a penny-pincher all my life, but still have a taste for nice things.
 I'm here to show you that you can eat (and live) well on a budget.
 From recipes and DIY tips to ways to make extra money, we'll be in control of our budgets together!